Discover the Places of Sundarbans

 The Geography and Extent of the Sundarbans

-Stretching along India's and Bangladesh's southern coasts, Sundarbans cover an area of roughly 10,000 square kilometers.
+Stretching along India's and Bangladesh's southern coasts, Sundarbans cover an area of roughly 10,000 square kilometres.
 The vast mangrove labyrinth is one of the planet's largest, most important ecosystems.
 It's a dynamic tapestry of islands, riverine waterways, and forests that alter with tide and weather.

 The Unique Ecosystem and Biodiversity